pandas-dev/pandas/doc/source/user_guide/io.rst

 Datetime data types
 '''''''''''''''''''

-Using SQLAlchemy, :func:`~pandas.DataFrame.to_sql` is capable of writing datetime data that is timezone naive or timezone aware.
+Using ADBC or SQLAlchemy, :func:`~pandas.DataFrame.to_sql` is capable of writing datetime data that is timezone naive or timezone aware.
 However, the resulting data stored in the database ultimately depends on the supported data type for datetime data of the database system being used.